Carter-Moorse/FileTypeChecker/README.md

 This module provides a fast and easy way to identify the MIME type of any file.
 It does so by using a combination of the contents and the extension of the input file.

 ## Configuration
 Add the Java action to a microflow and give a specialization of a FileDocument as input parameter.
-The Java action returns a string with the detected MIMI-type of the file.
-Returns "application/octet-stream" if the type of the document can not be detected.
-See the examples folder for an example implementation.
+The Java action returns a string with the detected MIMI type of the file.
+The action returns "application/octet-stream" if the type of the document can not be detected.
+See the example folder for an example implementation.

 ## Dependencies
 This module uses the Apacha Tika Core library.